Raymond Boucher: Notable Cases

 California Supreme Court determines state law claims brought by consumers alleging produce is being intentionally mislabeled as organic are not preempted by federal law.

 Ramirez v.
 Fox Television Station, 998 F.2d 743 (9th Cir.
 1993).

 Suit involving unconstitutional employment discrimination based upon national origin.

 Regents of University of California v.
 Superior Court (2010) 183 Cal.
 App.
 4th 755.
 Represented relatives of decedents who willed their bodies to a medical school for research and teaching purposes, and who learned that UCLA improperly disposed of the decedents’ remains in a grotesque and undignified manner after scientific uses were concluded.
 Donors were told that after use, their remains would be cremated and scattered in a rose garden.
 Human remains were commingled with other remains and incompletely incinerated, leaving hair and flesh intact.
 Remains were placed in a mixture of incinerated human bodies, laboratory animal carcasses, and medical waste into garbage dumpsters and then transported to a landfill where they were disposed of with common refuse.

 Rippon v.
 Bowen (2008) 160 Cal.
 App.
 4th 1308.
 Case on behalf of California citizens who challenged the constitutionality of Proposition 140, which imposed lifetime term limits upon state legislators and other state officers.

 Santillan v.
 Roman Catholic Bishop of Fresno (2008) 163 Cal.
 App.
 4th 4.
 Case on behalf of a victim of childhood sexual abuse.
-Pending.

 Shirk v.
 Vista Unified School District (2007) 42 Cal.
 4th 201.
 Case to recover for sexual molestation by a public school teacher.

+Southern California Gas Leak Cases, California JCCP 4861 Co-led environmental litigation on behalf of thousands of residents impacted by gas leak in the Porter Ranch, California area, resulting in landmark $1.8 billion settlement in 2021.